United States Air Force Academy Cadet Chapel

-The United States Air Force Academy Cadet Chapel, completed in 1962, is the distinguishing feature of the Cadet Area at the United States Air Force Academy north of Colorado Springs.
+The United States Air Force Academy Cadet Chapel, completed in 1962, is the distinguishing feature of the Cadet Area at the United States Air Force Academy north of Colorado Springs, Colorado, United States.
 It was designed by Walter Netsch of Skidmore, Owings and Merrill of Chicago.
 Construction was accomplished by Robert E. McKee, Inc., of Santa Fe, New Mexico.
 Originally controversial in its design, the Cadet Chapel has become a classic and highly regarded example of modernist architecture.
 The Cadet Chapel was awarded the American Institute of Architects' National Twenty-five Year Award in 1996 and, as part of the Cadet Area, was named a U.S. National Historic Landmark in 2004.

 Architecture and construction

-The most striking aspect of the Chapel is its row of seventeen spires.
+The most striking aspect of the chapel is its row of seventeen spires.
 The original design called for twenty-one spires, but this number was reduced due to budget issues.
 The structure is a tubular steel frame of 100 identical tetrahedrons, each 75 ft long, weighing five tons, and enclosed with aluminum panels.
 The panels were fabricated in Missouri and shipped by rail to the site.
 The tetrahedrons are spaced a foot apart, creating gaps in the framework that are filled with 1 in colored glass.
 The tetrahedrons comprising the spires are filled by triangular aluminum panels, while the tetrahedrons between the spires are filled with a mosaic of colored glass in aluminum frame.

 The Cadet Chapel itself is 150 ft high, 280 ft long, and 84 ft wide.
 The front façade, on the south, has a wide granite stairway with steel railings capped by aluminum handrails leading up one story to a landing.
 At the landing is a band of gold anodized aluminum doors, flanked by gold anodized aluminum panels, designed and detailed to match the doors.

 The shell of the chapel and surrounding grounds cost $3.5 million to build.
 Various furnishings, pipe organs, liturgical fittings and adornments of the chapel were presented as gifts from various individuals and organizations.
 In 1959, a designated Easter offering was also taken at Air Force bases around the world to help complete the interior.